 - Trekking shoes: Carry trekking shoes and not sports shoes.
 You will be walking a long distance, so it is imperative that you have a comfortable and reliable pair of trekking shoes.
 You will likely encounter very little snow on the trail, so waterproof trekking shoes are not required.
 You can watch this video to learn to choose the right trekking shoes.

 - Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame is a must.
-This is a teahouse style trek so you don’t need to carry any camping equipment.
+This is a teahouse-style trek so you don’t need to carry any camping equipment.

 - Three layers of warm clothes: Nimaling is very windy and can get very cold in the evenings.
-You will need at least two warm layers (one light layer such as fleece or woollen and one padded jacket), though three are preferable.
+You will need at least two warm layers (one light layer such as fleece or woolen and one padded jacket), though three are preferable.

 - Three trek pants: Two pairs of pants should suffice for this trek.
 Wear one pair and carry an extra pair just in case it rains or you need to change at some point on this long trek.
 Denim/jeans and shorts are not suitable for trekking.

-- Three collared t-shirts: Carry light, full sleeved t-shirts that prevent sun burns on the neck and arms.
+- Three collared t-shirts: Carry light, full-sleeved t-shirts that prevent sunburns on the neck and arms.
 You could even get by with just two, but do not carry more than four.
 In any case, you won’t need them.

 - Poncho/Rain Jacket: Although not necessary since you are trekking in a desert region, it can still rain occasionally.